Fine dining atmosphere in Bern

 $$$$

-Planning note (2026): A published announcement indicates that starting March 2026, Steinhalle’s casual dining concept moves to Restaurant Myle near Bern’s main station, while the restaurant at the museum continues lunch and brunch during a longer renovation period.
+Planning note (2026): As of March 2026, chef Markus Arnold moved the Steinhalle team's evening fine-dining concept to Restaurant Myle (Bubenbergplatz 5A), near Bern's main station, while the restaurant at the museum continues lunch and brunch during a longer renovation period.
 Confirm the current format and address when booking.

 What a Michelin Star Means (In Practice)